LGBTQ rights in Azerbaijan: Literature

 In 2009, Ali Akbar wrote a scandalous book titled Artush and Zaur, which focused on homosexual love between an Armenian and Azerbaijani.
 According to Akbar, being an Armenian and being gay are major taboos in Azeri society.

 In 2014, Azerbaijani writer Orkhan Bahadirsoy published a novel about the love of two young men, It is a sin to love you.

 Suicide of İsa Şahmarlı

 In January 2014, İsa Şahmarlı, the openly gay founder of AZAD LGBT, died of suicide by hanging himself with a rainbow flag.
 At the time of his death, Şahmarlı was unemployed, in debt, and estranged from his family who considered him "ill". Şahmarlı left a note on Facebook blaming society for his death.
 He was discovered soon afterward by friends.

 Şahmarlı's suicide sparked an increase in LGBTQIA+ activism in Azerbaijan.
 The day of his death was marked as LGBTQIA+ Pride Day and was honored in 2015 with the release of several videos.

 LGBTQI+ organizations

-As of 2015, there are five known LGBT organizations in Azerbaijan:
+As of 2015, there are five known LGBTQ organizations in Azerbaijan: